ErikSundvall/prostate/tasks/0001-prd-prostate-mri-zone-map-widget.md

    - 10.2 Keep bundle size modest; avoid heavy dependencies.
 No frameworks required.

 11) Demo
-   - 11.1 Include a simple demo HTML page showing Swedish/English toggle, loading example JSON, and exporting it.
+   - 11.1 Include a simple demo HTML page showing Swedish/English toggle, and the ability to switch between three different example input datasets (selectable via a dropdown).
+The demo must also allow the end user to upload their own JSON input file to preview.
+Exporting data is not required for the demo in v1.

 ## 5. Non-Goals (Out of Scope for v1)